-Sometimes things change and you would rather be living in a different house.
+Sometimes things change and you would rather be living in a different home.
 Maybe your job has changed and you’d rather be in a different town?
-Or maybe your children have grown up and you’d rather live in a smaller house?
+Or maybe your children have grown up and you’d like to downsize?

-A mutual exchange is a way of swapping your house with someone else who also wants to move.
-Most tenants are allowed to exchange once any starter tenancy period is over.
+A mutual exchange is a way of swapping your home with someone else who also wants to move.
+Most customers are allowed to exchange once any starter tenancy period is over.

 What do I need to do to exchange?